wnfs-wg/car-mirror-spec/README.md

 ### 1.1.3 Deduplication

-The primary challenges are for efficient remote graph selection in absence of knwoledge of the remote peer's data store.
+The primary challenges are for efficient remote graph selection in absence of knowledge of the remote peer's data store.
 Avoiding sending redundant bytes over the wire is a tradeoff which Bitswap is on one end of.
 There is no perfect information-theoretic solution, so designing the alternate protocol is largely an exercise in optimization.

 Many DAG-based projects have a strong real-world use case for deduplication: the [WebNative File System] is both eventually consistent and persistent-by-default (history is retained on update, like in Apple’s Time Machine).
 Thanks to the large amount of structural sharing, most of this structure is unchanged when performing a synchronization.